 Let’s do a fun project!
 These homemade clay Christmas ornaments are simple and festive!

-This post is extra special because I’m doing it in collaboration with my friend Meagan from the blog Decorative Inspirations.
-I will link her post at the bottom so be sure to go check out her blog!
-The ornaments that she made are so creative!
+This post is extra special because I’m doing it in collaboration with my friend Meagan from Decorative Inspirations.
+I will link her post at the bottom so be sure to go check it out!

 - white oven bake clay